 Both hard skills and soft traits are needed to assess the suitability of a candidate.

-People analytics tools like Pulsifi are able to gather information about candidates’ hard skills and soft skills to predict outcomes like behaviour, attitudes, and performance to a job.
-These data points on candidates are obtained from multiple sources, including CVs, personality assessments and video interviews.
+People analytics tools like Pulsifi’s platform are able to gather information about candidates’ hard skills and soft skills to predict outcomes like behavior, attitudes, and performance to a job.
+These data points on candidates are obtained from multiple sources, including resumes, various pre-employment assessments and video interviews.

-However it is not just about analysing and understanding a candidate.
-Different organisations and different roles have different requirements for success – through analysing employees, Pulsifi incorporates these variations when making these predictions.
-Find out how here.
+However, it is not just about analyzing and understanding a candidate.
+Different organizations and different roles have different requirements for success – through analyzing employees, Pulsifi incorporates these variations and customizes our algorithm when making these predictions.

-What kind of traits does your organisation look for in a candidate?
-Share your thoughts with us.
+What kind of traits does your organization look for in a candidate?